Western Beauty

 Season

-Warder (1867): In August they may be house-ripened and found good, but the proper season is September to Christmas; if properly cared for they may be preserved plump until March, but lose some of their refreshing flavor.
-Downing (1900): October, February.
+A valuable fall and early winter fruit (Warder).
+For cooking, fruits may be taken when half grown in the beginning of July (Warder).
+In August they may be house-ripened and found good, but the proper season is September to Christmas; if properly cared for they may be preserved plump until March, but lose some of their refreshing flavor (Warder).
+October to February (Downing).
+September to January (Beach, Hedrick).
+In season from September till early winter (Beach).
+Autumn (Thomas).
+October, November (Elliott).
+Summer (Lowther).

 Uses

-Either for table or cooking; for the latter purpose they may be taken when half grown in the beginning of July (Warder, 1867).
+For table or cooking; for the latter purpose fruits may be taken when half grown in the beginning of July (Warder).
+Both kitchen and market (Lowther).

 Not described in source.